cuhsat/practical/README.md

 table supporting alphanumeric symbols.
 Random key generation can be done with one normal gambling dice (d6).

-An implementation in pure [Python](https://www.python.org) is provided.
+An implementation in Python is provided.

 ## Specification